rails/rails/guides/source/threading_and_code_execution.md

 execute several jobs at the same time.
 Action Cable channels are managed this way too.

-You can read more about these processes, and how to configure them, in the [Framework Behavior](#framework-behavior) section.

-These mechanisms all involve multiple threads, each managing work for a unique instance of some object (controller, job, channel), while sharing the global process space (such as classes and their configurations, and global variables).
+The above mechanisms all involve multiple threads, each managing work for a unique instance of some object (controller, job, channel), while sharing the global process space (such as classes and their configurations, and global variables).
 As long as your code doesn't modify any of those shared things, the other threads are mostly irrelevant to it.